 You’ll find the Parent Organization Tab includes some of the usual suspects.
 You’ll see larger, national Medicare insurance plan companies like Aetna, Humana, Centene, and United Healthcare.
 You’ll also see some smaller, regional companies like Kaiser Foundation Health Plan, Intermountain Health, Ucare, Essence Healthcare, and HealthPartners, though that is not an exhaustive list.
 This shows there are many smaller, regional Medicare insurance companies out there that put out high-quality Medicare insurance products right alongside the larger national Medicare insurance companies!

 What is the Medicare Star Rating System?

 The Medicare star rating system is the federal government’s attempt to tap into a consumer-friendly five-star rating system concept.
-This star rating system only applies to Medicare Advantage and Medicare Part D Prescription Drug Plans—Medicare Supplement plans are excluded.
+This star rating system only applies to Medicare Advantage and Medicare Part D Prescription Drug Plans.
+Medicare Supplement plans are excluded.

 Hope that helps, Craig!

 I love answering Medicare questions.
-Send me yours at firstname.lastname@example.org and I’ll pick a few for a future blog post!
+Send me yours at firstname.lastname@example.org, and I’ll pick a few for a future blog post!

-To your wealth, wisdom and wellness!
+To your wealth, wisdom, and wellness!

-Author Bio: Matt Feret is the author of the Prepare for Medicare book series and launched prepareformedicare.com to help people get objective answers to questions about Medicare.
-He’s held leadership roles at numerous Fortune 500 Medicare health insurers in sales, marketing, operations, product development and strategy for over 20 years.
-Matt holds a BA from Virginia Tech and an MHA from Washington University in St. Louis.
+Author Bio Matt Feret is the author of the Prepare for Medicare book series and launched prepareformedicare.com to help people get objective answers to questions about Medicare.
+Matt is also the host of The Matt Feret Show.
+He has held leadership roles at numerous Fortune 500 Medicare health insurers in sales, marketing, operations, product development, and strategy for over two decades.